 There is whole-school involvement in Refugee Week, Reconciliation Week, as well as fundraising for Caritas’ Project Compassion.

 At OLMC, prayer, social action and fundraising are practical expressions of our concern for local and global social justice issues.
 As a Catholic school, our fundraising and acts of solidarity are grounded in the life and teachings of Jesus, the values of the Gospel, the principles of Catholic social teaching and the College values of justice, compassion, justice and joy.
 As a Mercy school, we give particular emphasis to Mercy in action and assign high priority to projects that are sponsored by the Sisters of Mercy here in Australia and overseas.

 Faith and Mission Immersion Experiences

 Immersions are valuable educational experiences that give expression to the College’s mission, vision and values.
 We invite our students to explore and respond to the needs of our local and global communities using the lens and charism of Mercy as a way to move into action in contemporary society.
 The COVID-19 pandemic has suspended many opportunities.
-However, will continue to explore and create safe ways that our students to be the face of Mercy for others, as together we work towards the building of God’s kingdom.
+However, we will continue to explore and create safe ways for our students to be the face of Mercy for others, as together we work towards the building of God’s kingdom.